rsvihladremio/dremio-diagnostic-collector/README.md

 1. Unzip the binary
 2. Open a terminal and change to the directory where you unzipped your binary
-3. Run the command `./ddc -h`.
+3. Run the command `./ddc help`.
 If you see the DDC command help, you are good to go.

 ### Dremio on Kubernetes